Potentiometer (measuring instrument): Thermocouple potentiometer

-Another development of the standard types was the 'thermocouple potentiometer' especially adapted for temperature measurement with thermocouples.
-Potentiometers for use with thermocouples also measure the temperature at which the thermocouple wires are connected, so that cold-junction compensation may be applied to correct the apparent measured EMF to the standard cold-junction temperature of 0 degrees C.
+Another development of the standard types was the "thermocouple potentiometer" especially adapted for temperature measurement with thermocouples.
+Potentiometers for use with thermocouples also measure the temperature at which the thermocouple wires are connected, so that cold-junction compensation may be applied to correct the apparent measured EMF to the standard cold-junction temperature of 0 °C.

 Analytical chemistry

 To make a potentiometric determination of an analyte in a solution, the potential of the cell is measured.
 This measurement must be corrected for the reference and junction potentials.
 It can also be used in standardisation methods.
-The concentration of the analyte can then be calculated from the Nernst Equation.
+The concentration of the analyte can then be calculated from the Nernst equation.
 Many varieties of this basic principle exist for quantitative measurements.

 Metre bridge

 A metre bridge is a simple type of potentiometer which may be used in school science laboratories to demonstrate the principle of resistance measurement by potentiometric means.
-A resistance wire is laid along the length of a metre rule and contact with the wire is made through a galvanometer by a slider.
+A resistance wire is laid along the length of a metre rule, and contact with the wire is made through a galvanometer by a slider.
 When the galvanometer reads zero, the ratio between the lengths of wire to the left and right of the slider is equal to the ratio between the values of a known and an unknown resistor in a parallel circuit.